Description

 'The compound annual growth rate isn't a true return rate, but rather a representational figure.
 It is essentially a number that describes the rate at which an investment would have grown if it had grown the same rate every year and the profits were reinvested at the end of each year.
 In reality, this sort of performance is unlikely.
 However, CAGR can be used to smooth returns so that they may be more easily understood when compared to alternative investments.'

-• Looking at the annual return (CAGR) of 3.8% in the last 5 years of Short Term Bond Strategy, we see it is relatively greater, thus better in comparison to the benchmark SHY (1%)
+• Looking at the annual performance (CAGR) of 4.1% in the last 5 years of Short Term Bond Strategy, we see it is relatively higher, thus better in comparison to the benchmark SHY (1.2%)

-• During the last 3 years, the annual return (CAGR) is 4.1%, which is greater, thus better than the value of -0.1% from the benchmark.
+• During the last 3 years, the compounded annual growth rate (CAGR) is 4.1%, which is greater, thus better than the value of 1% from the benchmark.

 Volatility: